andrewpap22/DearJavaScript/game_dev/JS_game_dev.md

 `Explanations:`

-So, first of all you will notice that we are implementing a for loop for our `snakeList` by we are iterating backwards.
+So, first of all you will notice that we are implementing a for loop for our `snakeList` but we are iterating backwards.
 Why is that?